 SeaComm has chosen to protect our members with the highest level of security.
 This is one more way to continue to offer you peace of mind that we are doing everything we can to protect your financial life.

 The traditional magnetic stripe found on your current card contains unchanging data which makes it easy to replicate and use over and over again.
-Unlike a magnetic stripe card, every time you use your EMV SeaComm Platinum credit card at a chip-enabled terminal, the embedded chip generates a unique transaction code that cannot be used again.
-This helps prevent your data from being stolen and used fraudulently
+Unlike a magnetic stripe card, every time you use your EMV SeaComm credit or debit card at a chip-enabled terminal, the embedded chip generates a unique transaction code that cannot be used again.
+This helps prevent your data from being stolen and used fraudulently.

 Yes.
 Your new card will have both the chip and the magnetic stripe.
 If a merchant is not yet chip-enabled, simply continue to swipe your card to pay for your purchase, as you have always done.
 Remember, your card is more secure when using the chip…so make sure to utilize the new process whenever possible.

 Yes.
-Once you receive your new chip-enabled card you should contact any merchant with whom you have given your credit card information to for reoccurring payments.
+Once you receive your new chip-enabled card you should contact any merchant with whom you have given your credit or debit card information to for reoccurring payments.
 (Example: Mail order prescriptions)